NPDebs/pre-seeds-research-101/episodes/ep-1.3-types-of-research.md

 These two types, they often work together.
 Basic research builds the foundation, applied research builds the bridge to real-life solutions.

+### 2. Quantitative vs. Qualitative Research

+#### Quantitative Research

+This involves numbers, statistics, and measurable variables.

+Good for answering: _How much?
+How many?
+How often?
+Is there a correlation?_

+(Task: Define correlation in a call out)

+This type of research uses tools like surveys, experiments, statistical analysis.

+- **Example**: Measuring how many students use phones during lectures, how long they spend on them, and whether this correlates with their grades.

+#### 🧠 Qualitative Research

+This focuses on experiences, meanings, stories, and context.

+Good for answering: _Why?
+How?
+What was the experience like?_

+Qualitative research tools include interviews, focus groups, observations, and content analysis.

+- **Example**: Interviewing students to understand why they check their phones, what they feel during lectures, and what might help them focus more.

+> 💡 Note: Some research combines both approaches.
+This is called **Mixed Methods Research**.
+(Task: Make this a call out)

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 Inline instructor notes can help inform instructors of timing challenges